Relation between irrationality and regularity for $ C^1 $ conjugacy of $ C^2 $ circle diffeomorphisms to rigid rotations: Circle diffeomorphisms

-Now we are in a position to establish the crucial Denjoy-type inequality via modulus of continuity, i.e., a stronger version of Statement (A).
+Now we are in a position to establish the crucial Denjoy-type inequality via modulus of continuity, i.e., a stronger version of Statement \ref{item:a}.
 It can be seen later that it plays a significant role in dealing with the $ C^1 $ smoothness of the homeomorphism $ \phi $.
 Actually, considering the work of Teplinski \cite{Teplinski09}, the result below could be extended to the case of $ C_{3,\varpi} $ in studying $ C^2 $ conjugacy, we do not pursue that.

-\begin{theorem}[Denjoy-type inequality via modulus of continuity] Assume $ T $ to be a $ C_{2,\varpi} $ orientation-preserving circle diffeomorphism with an irrational rotation number (does not have to satisfy any nonresonant conditions) and a modulus of continuity $ \varpi $.
+\begin{theorem}[Denjoy-type inequality via modulus of continuity] Assume $ T $ to be a $ C_{2,\varpi} $ orientation-preserving circle diffeomorphism with an irrational rotation number (need not satisfy any nonresonant conditions) and a modulus of continuity $ \varpi $.
 Then

 In particular,